charleskoffler/clprolf/README.md

 It is a superset to the Java language.
 It added keywords that replace some java keywords like 'class', 'interface', and it added some keywords like 'with_compat', or 'underst'.
 We can use java libraries in simol.
 We can use also java code in simol source code, except the keywords "class", "implements", "extends", "interface".
-For example, java local variable is of course allowed in simol methods, "public" is authorized for a "simu-or", and so on.
+For example, java local variable is of course allowed in simol methods, "public" is authorized for a "simu_real_world_obj", and so on.
-All java which can be applied to a class can be applied to a "sim_or", "simu_alfoc", "information", "rewo", "compat_interf_version", "compat_interf_capacity".
+All java which can be applied to a class can be applied to a "simu_real_world_obj", "simu_comp_worker", "information", "real_world_obj", "compat_interf_version", "compat_interf_capacity".
-As simol classes replaces java classes, all java keywords can be used with simol classes, for example "public simu_alfoc { }".
+As simol classes replaces java classes, all java keywords can be used with simol classes, for example "public simu_comp_worker { }".

 We start from the Java language.
 And we add some very simple concepts.
 The java libraries can be used, while it is a superset of java.
 Simol can be used directly in java, while commenting with the simol key words, so, in some way, simol can be seen as a way of writing java code.
 You can also use the simol compiler.